“The smallest act of kindness is worth more than the grandest intention.” – Oscar Wilde

 - “Volunteering allows me to meet new people.”

 Some volunteers request a regular, repeating assignment.
 Others want to serve as needed with a variety of clients and tasks.
-We offer a number of interesting ways to volunteer.
+We offer a variety of interesting volunteer roles!

 Community Caregivers honors all requests for “time off” and volunteers are welcomed back whenever they’re ready to help again.

 Community Caregivers offers a “no guilt” volunteer experience.
-If you are unable to accept a particular assignment when asked, you may say “No” -without guilt-and we’ll try you again at another time.
+If you are unable to accept a particular assignment, you may say “No” -without guilt-and we’ll try you again at another time.

 “I really appreciate that you can work at your own pace.
 They call you to see if you can take any clients for the next week.
 You take it if you can and you don’t take it if you can’t; there’s no guilt.
 I appreciate the flexibility with this kind of volunteer service.”